19818794/alx-low_level_programming/README.md

 What are two prototypes of main that you know of, and in which case do you use one or the other

 How to use __attribute__((unused)) or (void) to compile functions with unused variables or parameters

+# malloc, free

+What is the difference between automatic and dynamic allocation

+What is malloc and free and how to use them

+Why and when use malloc

+How to use valgrind to check for memory leak

+How to use the exit function

+What are the functions calloc and realloc from the standard library and how to use them